 More than half of all electrocutions are caused by direct worker contact with energized powerlines because workers fail to maintain proper work distance.
 Fatal electrocution is the main risk, but burns and falls from elevations are also hazards.
 Using tools and equipment that can contact power lines increases the risk.

-Examples of equipment that can contact overhead power lines include:
+Click on the button to see Examples of equipment that can contact overhead power lines.

 Insulation that is defective or inadequate is an electrical hazard.
 Usually, a plastic or rubber covering insulates wires.
 Insulation prevents conductors from coming in contact with each other.
 Insulation also prevents conductors from coming in contact with people.